LuisGoncalves05/Minidash/docs/README.md

 **The Pattern**

 To solve this, the **Visitor** pattern was incorporated.
-This pattern consists of a **visitor** class accessing a generic **element** through its **accept** method.
+This pattern consists of a **visitor** class accessing a generic **element** through its `accept()` method.
 Each of the subclasses of the element is responsible for choosing their appropriate handler in the visitor.
-For each new element, another method needs to be added in the visitor, but none of the existing ones are changed.

 **Implementation**